AlierPM/OOP-School--Library/README.md

 # OOP school library

-> OOP school library is a Ruby project that anable librarian to record what books are in the library and who borrows them.
+> OOP school library is a Ruby project that enable a librarian to record what books are in the library and who borrows them.

 ## Built With ⚙️